From the 2026 budget audit

 Answer

-Share if you think farm capital improvements should be financed by the farmer, not the taxpayer.
+Share if you think private farmland improvements should be financed by the farm, not the taxpayer.

 The analyst's verdict